 Working Elephants: commercial logging is banned in Thailand

-Elephants have been a vital part of the Thai economy for hundreds of years.
-Read on to see how their role has changed, and their numbers declined.
+Elephants have been a vital part of the Thai economy for hundreds of years, but more recently their role has changed and their numbers declined.

-Thai elephants have been domesticated for centuries and, like horses in other countries, were extensively used in combat – a ruler’s power was often measured by how many elephants he controlled in battle.
+Thai elephants have been domesticated for centuries and, as with horses in other countries, they were used extensively in combat – a ruler’s power was often measured by the number of elephants he controlled in battle.
 This practice continued in Thailand right up until the 19th Century, after which elephants became used mostly for logging and other heavy work, such as bridge building and jungle clearance.

 Although a booming tourist industry in Thailand offered new hope for domesticated elephants, the lack of regulations sometimes resulted in abuse and neglect.
 For many elephant owners, the cost of keeping their elephant, now that it no longer had regular income-earning work, became a burden they could not afford.
-As a result, many of these elephants ended up in sanctuaries of varying ethical and welfare standards, Unfortunately, once domesticated, elephants become too dependent on humans to survive in the wild.
+As a result, many of these elephants ended up in sanctuaries of varying ethical and welfare standards.

 At STEF we believe that ethical tourism can provide support both for domesticated elephants and their kwan-chaangs, and that, combined with education, this is the best way to help elephants to have a sustainable future in Thailand.
 Little more than a century ago there were over 100,000 elephants in Thailand; now there are about 3,000 domesticated elephants, and perhaps 2-3,000 wild elephants – mostly in national parks.
 Ethical tourism is one of the best ways to help stem the decline in numbers and help to ensure the elephant’s importance in Thai culture is retained for future generations.
 Here, they can at least be provided with a natural habitat and a guarantee of good husbandry.
 The elephants can be properly cared for and managed in dedicated ethical parks and sanctuaries, and tourists can visit, learn and interact with these magnificent animals.
 For STEF, the welfare of the elephant will always be paramount, but we also want there to be a sustainable future for the Asian elephant in Thailand.